dmetivie/StochasticWeatherGenerators.jl/docs/src/examples/tuto_add_station_variable.md

 !!! note
     In the GenHack 3 Hackathon, the number of period was 9, so that there were $9+9=18$ weather variables.
 Instead of being named `MEAN_TX_j` and `MEAN_RR_j` with `j` going from 1 to 9, there were named `W_i` with `i` going from 1 to 18.
+For each period, we calculate the mean rainfall, both conditionally (blue) and unconditionally (orange), on final yields exceeding the median.
+Each distribution is displayed along with its interquartile range.

 ````@example tuto_add_station_variable
 begin